We have changed our name to:

 To improve the functionality of Government of Canada websites, certain files (such as open source libraries, videos and scripts) may be delivered automatically to your browser via a trusted third-party server or content delivery network.
 The delivery of these files is intended to provide a seamless user experience by speeding response times and avoiding the need for each visitor to download these files.

-In accordance with the Communications Policy of the Government of Canada, Canada Business Ontario may use social media channels and Web 2.0 tools in our efforts to provide timely, accurate, clear and objective information about our policies, programs, services and initiatives in a variety of ways, means and formats to accommodate the public's diverse needs.
+In accordance with the Communications Policy of the Government of Canada, Small Business Services may use social media channels and Web 2.0 tools in our efforts to provide timely, accurate, clear and objective information about our policies, programs, services and initiatives in a variety of ways, means and formats to accommodate the public's diverse needs.

-As part of the Canada Business Network, Canada Business Ontario adheres to the social media policy set forth by the Canada Business Network.
+As part of the Canada Business Network, Small Business Services adheres to the social media policy set forth by the Canada Business Network.

 Linking to Non-Government of Canada Websites